Café du Parc

 • Sharing one of the exquisite desserts at the Forbes Travel Guide Recommended restaurant is sure to induce a warm glow.
 Satisfy your chocolate craving with the indulgent tarte au chocolat, a warm chocolate tart crowned with chocolate sorbet and an orange reduction.

 • One of the best parts of visiting France is eating the ethereal and buttery croissants.
-You’ll find them here, along with fresh brioche and almond crossiants, served with illy coffee.
+You’ll find them here, along with fresh brioche and almond croissants, served with Illy coffee.

-• Creating a country pork pâté or rillettes is an art, and Westermann shows off his skills on the Assiette de Cochonailles, which is rounded out with prosciutto ham, salami and pickled vegetables.
+• Café du Parc has mastered the art of the country pork pâté or rillettes, as evidenced by the Assiette de Cochonailles, which is rounded out with prosciutto ham, salami and pickled vegetables.

 Amenities